-- The responsibility of the employer (congregation or other eligible institution) is defined by its contribution—a percentage of salary (including parsonage) or flat dollar amount—deposited to the participant’s pension account
+- The responsibility of the employer (congregation or other eligible institution) is defined by its contribution—a percentage of salary (including parsonage) or flat dollar amount—deposited to your retirement account.

-- Retirement benefits are based on a participant’s pension account balance at retirement.
+- Retirement benefits are based on your account balance at retirement.

 - You and your employer are responsible for making regular annual contributions to your plan, which—in addition to any investment gains—will help ensure that you will be ready for retirement.